adityaarun1/my_dotfiles/vim/README.md

 Run `yarn install` in the `$HOME/.vim/config` folder to install yarn dependecies.
 Specific coc extensions can be installed using `:CocInstall coc-json coc-pyright coc-xml`.
-To configure the extensions, run `:CocConfigure` and appropriate changes.
+To configure the extensions, run `:CocConfigure` and make appropriate changes.

 Directory Structure